Revitalize. Recover. Restore.

 When you become one in God’s heart, you also become one in God’s will.
 And the only way any of us will find true peace and harmony in marriage is to surrender our will to God, and trust him with our future.
 (Evans, Jimmy; Martin, Frank.
 The Right One: How to Successfully Date and Marry the Right Person)

-The purpose of marriage counseling is to help husband and wife learn to do things God’s way in their marriages.
+The purpose of marriage coaching is to help husband and wife learn to do things God’s way in their marriages.
 That means learning to treat your spouse with respect, kindness, and grace.
 It also means creating healthy boundaries that hold both spouses accountable and responsible for their behavior.

-(I do not provide couple’s therapy when there has been a history of physical assaults until both spouses have started individual counseling.
+(I do not provide couple’s coaching when there has been a history of physical assaults until both spouses have started individual counseling.
 I will work with the spouse that has been abused and I will refer the abusing spouse to another therapist.)

 - Lack of emotional and sexual intimacy